petersn/web-sploosh-kaboom/README.md

 4. Based on the current game state (hits, misses, unchecked spaces, eliminated ship count), determine what subset of the board working set is consistent with the game state.
 This subset is the new board working set.
-5. Repeat from step (2) until the game is complete.
+5. repeat from step (2) until the game is complete

-This statistics-based algorithm can be further refined by optimizing opening patterns to quickly find ships and elimiate board possibilities.
+This statiscs based algorithm can be further refined by optimizing opening patterns to quickly find ships and elimiate board possibilities.
 This algorithm makes the most-likely choice at each step of the game, which won't necessarily make the best moves overall.
 However, it is known from analysis of Battleship that